BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/page-walkthrough.md

 ![Wishlist sidebar](../../assets/wishlist-sidebar.png)

-1. Add new wislist - allows you to create a new wishlist with custom name, click create to confirm or cancel to go back.
+1. Add new wishlist - allows you to create a new wishlist with custom name, click create to confirm or cancel to go back.

-2. Wislists list - click on a wishlist to view its items.
+2. Wishlist - click on a wishlist to view its items.

 3. Remove wishlist icon - appears when user has at least two wishlists, click and confirm to remove wishlist.